The 2022 FIFA World Cup begins soon with Qatar as host, and it’s full of controversy — Qatar faces Ecuador in the opening game.

-Soccer fever is building in anticipation of the 2014 World Cup, so it must be time for Cold War Studies to turn its focus once again to The Beautiful Game in the context of the Cold War.
+So, once again, Cold War Studies is turning its focus to The Beautiful Game in the context of the Cold War.

 The first FIFA World Cup, held in 1930, was a 13 team event held in Uruguay.
 Since then, the contest has expanded to 32 teams.
 It’s preceded by a two year qualifying process involving almost 200 teams from all over the world.